iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.5/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.soc.mycolorado 2 reviews"/>
 </p>

+> When it wants to verify me by taking a picture the oval frame is black and wont take a picture.
+The app is useless to me if i cant use it for its intended purpose.<br> :date: __2021-05-11 16:14:20__

 > Have had 2021 fishing lic for 3 weeks and it's still not available on myColo????<br> :date: __2021-04-23 01:26:14__